 Instructions

-- Add the fruit, honey and spice to a lidded pan, along with 2 tablespoons of water.
-Cover and bring to the boil.
-Simmer gently for 8-10 minutes until the fruit is soft.
+- Simmer gently for 8-10 minutes until the fruit is soft.
 Check regularly to ensure that the mixture does not catch on the bottom of the pan.

 Notes

 - If you prefer, you can use a cinnamon stick instead of ground cinnamon.
-Simply add the stick to the pan, and remove when the fruit is cooked.
+Simply add the stick to the pan, and remove it when the fruit is cooked.

 - Ground ginger can also be used instead of cinnamon.
 Or use ground mixed spice.